 The Council is party to a Joint Committee Agreement set up under the Traffic Management Act 2004 for the adjudication of parking appeals.
+(This page is intentionally left blank)

 PART 2 | ARTICLE 9 - STANDING AND OTHER COMMITTEES

 9. ARTICLE 9 - STANDING AND OTHER COMMITTEES